EXHIBITION 1st - 31st May '18

 In the Forge...

 In 2010 my studio was a derelict building.
-Over the last seven years I have slowly renovated it, laying floors, cleaning and insulating the interior to provide myself with a (nearly!) comfortable workspace.
+Over the last eight years I have slowly renovated it, laying floors, cleaning and insulating the interior to provide myself with a (nearly!) comfortable workspace.
 As my needs as an artist have changed, and following the evolution of my work from Blacksmith to Artist, the forge interior has also had to evolve and adapt.
-2018 will see me building a partition wall to divide my workspace– half metalworking shop for the early stages of picture making – and half exhibition and studio space so as to have metal landscapes permanently on display as well as works in progress.
-This end will have the second forge hearth converted to a wood-burning stove to keep me cosy in the cold weather!
+2018 has seen me building a partition wall to divide my workspace– half metalworking shop for the early stages of picture making – and half exhibition and studio space so as to have metal landscapes permanently on display as well as works in progress.

 'I am leaning on the gate, and suddenly it is as though I had all day to do that and nothing else, or anything else, to stare at butterflies, at clouds.
 But it is not so, it is the attitude of leaning on the gate, familiar and easy, that induces the idle mood, looking out upon the passing world.'